derrickstolee/gsd-old/CONTRIBUTING.md

   Cross-platform code is more easily reused.
 Reusing code reduces the amount of code that must be written, tested, and maintained.

-- *Platform specific code, and only platform specific code, should go in `GVFSPlatform`*
+- *Platform specific code, and only platform specific code, should go in `GSDPlatform`*

-  When platform specific code is required, it should be placed in `GVFSPlatform` or one of the platforms it contains (e.g. `IKernelDriver`)
+  When platform specific code is required, it should be placed in `GSDPlatform` or one of the platforms it contains (e.g. `IKernelDriver`)

 ## Tracing and Logging